 It stimulates the production of red blood cells, which play a vital role in skin healing and skin cell rejuvenation, and it is also known to have a positive effect on mental health, helping people to be positive, stable, active, and focused.

-Scientific studies have shown that yellow LED light therapy can improve outcomes in skin conditions such as acne vulgaris, post-inflammatory hyperpigmentation, and rosacea.
+Clinical studies have shown that yellow LED light therapy can improve outcomes in skin conditions such as acne vulgaris, post-inflammatory hyperpigmentation, and rosacea.

 Yellow Light Therapy Devices

-You can find yellow/amber light therapy mainly in some LED light therapy devices, and some LED light therapy masks.
+You can find yellow/amber light therapy mainly in some LED light therapy devices and some LED light therapy masks.
 The most budget-friendly pick is a yellow light therapy bulb.

 Purple light therapy – Combines the Benefits of Blue and Red light therapy